RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> 6 Anthony
 ```

 In R, there are many ways to do things.
-Sometimes they are different ways to do the same thing, and other times they are different ways to do almost the same thing.
-For instance, another way to pick a particular column of a dataset is to use the extract operator '$'.
+Sometimes these are different ways to do the same thing, and other times they are different ways to do almost the same thing.
+For instance, another way to pick a particular column of a dataset is to use the 'extract' operator '$'.
 This is from base, as opposed to `select()` which is from the `tidyverse`.

 ```r